Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

-*Script imported from Community Mod Framework is prefixed with "com_" *Script imported from Morgenrote: Dawn of Flavor is prefixed with "mgr_" regardless of Morgenrote content pack origin *Script imported from This Land is Mine is prefixed with "tlim_" regardless of TLIM content pack origin *Script imported from Arise Thee Romanian is prefiex with "atr_"
+*Script imported from Community Mod Framework is prefixed with "com_" *Script imported from Morgenrote: Dawn of Flavor is prefixed with "mgr_" regardless of Morgenrote content pack origin *Script imported from This Land is Mine is prefixed with "tlim_" regardless of TLIM content pack origin *Script imported from "Awaken Thee Romanian" is prefixed with "atr_"

 There are leftover references to older modules that you might find:
 eocfm_: Once contained content for the Eastern Orthodox Church; has been superseded by Kingdom of God (kog_)